 Edwards says one challenge that has cropped up only in recent years is cell phone usage.

 “Cell phone use is rampant,” she says.
-“What I always talk about in customer service trainings is when you’re standing in uniform, your actions send messages.
+“What I always talk about in customer service training is when you’re standing in uniform, your actions send messages.
 Just a peek at your phone indicates indifference.”

 Some restaurants, indeed, have a zero-tolerance policy as it relates to technology.